LiamTyler/Progression/README.md

 # Progression [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ## Description
 A rewrite of a C++ game engine I have been developing for Linux and Windows.
-See [here](https://liamtyler.github.io/portfolio/Progression/) for more details.
 Note: The older version of this engine can be found here: https://github.com/LiamTyler/Progression-Vulkan-Old.
 If you go way back in the commits, like to Dec 7th 2018 (80b7b20bfb3d3b499b4236cd65550474ec27f846) the old opengl tiled deferred renderer is there

 ## Prerequisites
 ### Operating Systems and Compilers
 This engine requires at least C++ 20, and has only been tested on the following platforms and compilers:
-- Windows 10 with MSVC 2019
+- Windows 10 or 11 with MSVC 2022
 - Ubuntu 22 with GCC 12 and Clang 15

 ### Libraries and SDKs